I have a new love hobby.

 All jokes aside this has had me on a roller coaster ride.
 I have learned things about my heritage that I never knew before.
 This is stuff our mamas didn’t know about.
 Our grandparents were some of the last French speaking Cajuns and a lot of the history is gone with them.
 There is so much I didn’t know.

-Sure I knew that I came from two Cajuns (my mom’s parents), a French-Canadian, and a Scotsman (my dad’s parents).
-I already knew that I was a descendant of Houmas (native Louisiana tribe), Plains Ojibwa (Chippewa), Canadian Mi’kmaq (Micmac), and a bit of Irish thrown in for good measure.
+Sure I knew that I came from two Cajuns (my mom’s parents), a French-Canadian/Irish, and a Scots-Irish (my dad’s parents).
+I already knew that I was a descendant of Houmas (native Louisiana tribe), Plains Ojibwa (Chippewa), and Canadian Mi’kmaq (Micmac) all thrown in for good measure.
 What I didn’t know was what it really meant to be Cajun.
 When Amy started sending me files and sharing the things she was learning about my French Cajun history I became obsessed.
 I had to know more about who they were and why they came here to Louisiana.

 It kind of started when she told me that Carsten’s dad (my late, first husband) and I are fourth cousins, once removed.